Three Central Illinois state parks open Friday with limited activities. Here's a look at what to expect

 Starting Friday, parks will be open from sunup to sundown, and users can participate in activities such as wildlife observation, hiking and biking — while maintaining social distancing.

 All state park amenities such as visitor centers, campgrounds, playgrounds, shelter reservations, interpretive educational programs, beaches, special events and concessions will remain closed.
-Turkey hunting is also still suspended at state parks.
+Turkey hunting is also remains suspended at state parks.

-Just as during normal operations, park activities and rules will be monitored and enforced by conservation police officers.
+Just as during normal operations, park activities and rules will be monitored and enforced by conservation police.

 "As they have in the past, Illinois conservation police officers will be monitoring Illinois state parks, fish and wildlife areas, recreational areas and historic sites, as well as bodies of water within these sites, to ensure safety precautions, social distancing and other health directives are followed as we slowly open our sites," Torbert said.

-Torbert also recommended visiting the closest parks, alone or with household members only.
-If crowds form, Torbert recommended visitors should move to another area or return at another time.
+Torbert also recommended visiting the closest parks — alone or with household members only.
+If crowds form at the parks, Torbert recommended visitors should move to another area or return at another time.

 Torbert said visitors to state parks may be pleasantly surprised when parks reopen.
 State parks staff have been working on projects they haven't normally been able to in the more than month-and-a-half they've been closed.